FullQueueDeveloper/FullQueueDeveloper/README.md

 ## My apps

 Good ideas are useless (i.e. no one can use them) unless they're made concrete.
-Theory must be grounded in reality.
 Try out my ideas for yourself in my apps.

 - [Haptics Studio](https://apps.apple.com/app/id1624792731) helps you discover the perfect customized haptics for your iOS app
 - [Underway](https://underway.nyc/download) is the best app for underground decision-making in NYC